IRS Offer in Compromise

 Yes.
 The Internal Revenue Service can reduce the amount that a taxpayer owes through a program known as the IRS Offer in Compromise (OIC).

 An offer in compromise is an agreement between the taxpayer and the IRS that settles a tax liability for less than the full amount owed.
-The IRS has a limited time period, 10 years, to collect a tax liability.
-If it appears that the IRS will not be able to collect the tax owed during that time period, then the IRS can accept an offer in compromise.
+The IRS has a limited period, ten years, to collect a tax liability.
+If it appears that the IRS will not be able to collect the tax owed during that period, then the IRS can accept an offer in compromise.
 The amount a taxpayer offers must equal the amount that the IRS can collect from the taxpayer’s equity in assets and disposable monthly income.
 This is known as the “reasonable collection potential.”

 Individuals and businesses may qualify for an IRS Offer in Compromise (OIC) when there is:

-• Doubt as to collectability;
+- Doubt as to collectability;

-• Doubt as to liability; or
+- Doubt as to liability; or

-• Effective tax administration
+- Effective tax administration

 Doubt as to Collectability

 When your reason for submitting an offer is “doubt as to collectability,” you are telling the IRS that you have insufficient assets and income to pay the full amount.
 You must prove that you could never pay the full amount of tax owed.
-Generally, before the IRS can consider a doubt as to collectability offer, the taxpayer must not be able to pay the taxes in full either by liquidating assets or through an installment agreement.
+Generally, before the IRS can consider a doubt about the collectability offer, the taxpayer must not be able to pay the taxes in full either by liquidating assets or through an installment agreement.

 Doubt as to Liability